Slavery in Finland

-Slavery in Finland is little-known in history.
-While chattel slavery likely existed in Finland, as it did in most cultures around the world at some point, there is little documentation of slavery ever having existed in Finland.
+While chattel slavery likely existed in Finland during the Viking Age, as it did in most cultures around the world, historical evidence of slavery in Finland remains scarce.
+Legally, the practice ended in 1335 when King Magnus Eriksson banned slavery in Sweden, including Finland, which had been part of the Swedish realm since the Middle Ages.

-However, Finland did play a considerable role in the history of slavery as a source of slaves.
-In Finland's case, the history of slavery has therefore focused on the country as a supplier of slaves, with Finnish people being trafficked to other parts of the world.
+As a religious and political border zone, Finland played a role in the history of slavery as a source of slaves.

-For many centuries, Finland was a religious border zone.
 Initially, it was one of the few remaining pagan areas in Europe, situated between Christian Sweden and Russia.
-After its Christianization, Finland became a frontier between Roman Catholic (and later Protestant) Europe to the West and Russian Orthodoxy to the East.
-Additionally, as part of the Swedish realm, Finland served for centuries as a military borderland between Sweden and Russia, often becoming a battleground in their frequent conflicts.
+After its Christianization, Finland became a frontier between Roman Catholic (and later Protestant) Europe to the west and Russian Orthodoxy to the east.
+Finland later became a borderland between Sweden and Russia, often serving as a battleground in their frequent conflicts.

-Finland's status as a religious and political border zone made it vulnerable to slave raids for centuries.
-These raids typically came from Russia, where Finnish captives were either enslaved locally or trafficked further south to the Black Sea region, Central Asia and the Middle East.
-This trade is known to have continued until the 18th century, reaching its most intense phase during the Russian occupation of Finland in the Great Northern War—a period known as the Great Wrath.
+Finland's position made it vulnerable to slave raids.
+These raids typically came from Russia, in which Finnish captives were either enslaved locally or trafficked further south to the Black Sea region, Central Asia and the Middle East.
+This trade is known to have continued until the 18th century, peaking during the Russian occupation of Finland in the Great Northern War, a period known as the Great Wrath.

+As Swedish citizens, Finns played a role in the Swedish slave trade and Swedish colonialism.
+Slavery-related money entered the Finnish economy, and slave-produced goods were imported to Finland.
+Some historians assert that the focus on the enslavement of Finns has been politicized to redirect attention away from Finnish involvement in the Atlantic slave trade.

 Slavery

 Slavery likely existed in Finland, as it did in most societies during antiquity, when chattel slavery was regarded as a normal institution in many cultures.

 However, there is little documentation of Finnish society prior to Finland becoming part of Sweden in the 12th and 13th centuries, and there are no direct mentions of slavery in Finland.
-Nevertheless, interpretations of saga literature and Finnish folklore suggest that the Finnish elite owned slaves during the Viking Age (800–1050).
+Interpretations of Finnish epic folklore suggest that the Finnish elite owned slaves during the Viking Age (800–1050).

 Between 1150 and 1250, Finland gradually became part of Sweden, alongside its Christianization.
 The Swedish period also marks the beginning of Finland's documented history.
 There is no mention of slavery in Finland during this time.
 In the Middle Ages, chattel slavery was phased out in Europe due to the Christian doctrine that Christians should not enslave other Christians.
 As Europe became increasingly Christian, pagan slaves could no longer be acquired.

 Finland was under Swedish rule and influenced by Swedish policy.
-In Sweden, slavery was gradually phased out during the 13th century and officially banned in 1335.
+In Sweden, slavery was gradually phased out during the 13th century and officially banned in 1335 by King Magnus Eriksson.

-While it is theoretically possible that slavery existed in Finland before that date, the law made it legally impossible for slavery to continue after 1335.
+While it is possible that slavery existed in Finland before that date, the law made it impossible for slavery to continue after 1335.